Namewee: Legal issues

+The death of Iris Hsieh Yu-hsin

 On 22 October 2025, Namewee was arrested and charged with drug offences after finding Taiwanese influencer Iris Hsieh Yu-hsin (謝侑芯) dead in a hotel bathtub where they were found together.
 According to Kuala Lumpur police chief Fadil Marsus, he was arrested when police searched a room and found pills believed to be ecstasy, and put him in remand for two days after he tested positive for multiple types of drugs before being released on bail.
 Namewee plead not guilty to the charges, publishing a social media post denying possession or usage of drugs and expressing sorrow over Hsieh's death.
 The case received heightened media attention in the first week of November after it was reported that Hsieh was going to be in a video with Namewee.

 Her death was reclassified as murder from sudden death by the police on 4 November.
 After the reclassification, Namewee could not be located by the police initially, however he reported hours later at a Kuala Lumpur police station, having travelled from Johor.
 He was remanded for and initial six days to aid the investigation into Hsieh's death.
 The remand was extended for three more days.
-He would be released on a police bail after investigations found no lead that showed his involvement in Hsieh's death.
+He was released on a police bail after investigations found no lead that showed his involvement in Hsieh's death.

+In connection to the drug possession charge, Namewee was also initially charged with the use of drugs.
+However, he was acquitted on 22 December 2025 after an urine test indicated that he did not consume drugs and the prosecutor decided not to pursue the charge.